mariadb-corporation/MaxScale/Documentation/Filters/Database-Firewall-Filter.md

 ### Mandatory rule parameters

-The database firewall filter's rules expect a single mandatory parameter for a rule.
+The Database Firewall filter's rules expect a single mandatory parameter for a rule.
 You can define multiple rules to cover situations where you would like to apply multiple mandatory rules to a query.